AMReX-Fluids/AMReX-Hydro/Docs/source/Introduction.rst

 5. Difference fluxes to create the convective term.

 AMReX-Hydro provides routines to support all of these steps.
-Here we group the AMReX-Hydro routines into a few general categories and map them to the step(s) they address:
+Here we group the routines into a few general categories and map them to the step(s) they address:

 * :ref:`Schemes`: the fundamental algorithm is either a Method-of-Lines (MOL) or Godunov approach (used in steps 1 and 3).